-If you want to be successful at interview you should always prepare some questions to ask your interviewer in advance.
-But what should you ask them?
+If you want to be successful at interview you should always prepare some questions to ask at an interview in advance.
+But what should you ask your interviewer?

-7 fantastic questions to ask in an interview
+7 fantastic questions to ask at an interview

-Watch the video below to discover 7 top questions to ask in an interview.
-Asking questions like these will show the interviewer that you are keen to find out more about the role and the company and that you are commercially aware.
+Watch the video below to discover 7 top questions.
+Asking questions like these will show the hiring manager that you are keen to find out more about the role and the company and that you are commercially aware.

 1. What is the company culture like?

 This may have already cropped up earlier in the interview, but if not it’s a great question to ask.
 Company culture should be more important to you than the salary and benefits on offer.
 Remember, you’re going to be spending so many hours at work and you want to enjoy it as much as possible.
-If the company culture and values aren’t in line with what you’re looking for, maybe this isn’t the right opportunity for you.
+If the company culture and values aren’t in line with what you’re looking for and your personality, maybe this isn’t the right opportunity for you.